 Butterfly Children’s Hospices charity was set up in 2006 after many years of independent charity work in China by our founders – Lyn and Alan Gould.
 They saw first-hand just how desperate a situation many children and families were in, and became determined to help.
 Since then we have held and loved over 200 very sick babies and children.
 Some are only with us for a day.
-Others have gone on to have life changing surgery, and over 30 have been adopted by forever families – to love and bless them with a full life.
+Others have gone on to have life changing surgery, and 38 have been adopted by forever families – to love and bless them with a full life.

 Today we employ a variety of staff and volunteers in locations around the world as a registered international charity.
 Since 2010 we have been working in co-operation with the Chinese government to provide loving care and treatment for children with life-limiting conditions and life-threatening illnesses.
 No matter how small or how sick, we give every baby the love, care and medical attention they need.
 Our teams of medical staff create highly tailored care plans for each child, no two are the same.

 The Butterfly Homes and Butterfly Wing

 In 2010 we opened The Butterfly Home in Changsha for up to eighteen abandoned children with life-limiting and life-threatening illnesses – the first dedicated children’s palliative care hospice in China.
 Even in the face of real heartbreak, we ensure that our Home is a happy place, where children can be children, and are shown love and care every day.
 Each child is assessed and cared for in a way that is unique to them.
 We look with hope to the future for every child in our home, while making the very best of each and every today.